Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Kernel and Run
 --------------

-To execute a kernel on a device, first a kernel class object has to be created from currently loaded xclbin.
-The kernel object can used to execute the kernel function on the hardware instance (Compute Unit or CU) of the kernel.
+To execute a kernel on a device, a kernel class (``xrt::kernel``) object has to be created from currently loaded xclbin.
+The kernel object can be used to execute the kernel function on the hardware instance (Compute Unit or CU) of the kernel.

-A Run object represents an execution of the kernel.
+A Run object (``xrt::run``) represents an execution of the kernel.
 Upon finishing the kernel execution, the Run object can be reused to invoke the same kernel function if desired.

 The following topics are discussed below

 - Obtaining kernel object from XCLBIN
 - Getting the bank group index of a kernel argument
-- Reading and write CU mapped registers
 - Execution of kernel and dealing with the associated run
-- Other kernel execution related API
+- Other kernel related API

 Obtaining kernel object from XCLBIN